SoS title image

 Sacred Art carvingJust one of the Chapel's many sacred carvings

 We meet in Edinburgh and the journey begins!
-We visit the exquisite Rosslyn Chapel, steeped in stories of the Knights of the Crusade, starting with a walk in beautiful Rosslyn Glen.
-We journey into the west, stopping en route in a land painted by pre-Raphaelites to visit one of the few well documented fairy hills.
-We'll end the day on the west coast in the quiet town of Ceann loch Gilb, in the culturally separate Argyll.
+We visit the exquisite Rosslyn Chapel, steeped in stories of the Knights of the Crusade, starting with a walk in beautiful Rosslyn Glen, a place almost entirely overlooked by Chapel visitors, but part of Rosslyn's beauty and story.

 Days Two and Three